the-turing-way/the-turing-way/chapters/reproducible_environments.md

 ![binder_terminal](../figures/binder_terminal.png)

-As mentioned Binder is well integrated with Jupyter notebooks which can be opened by clicking on "New" and then under "Notebook" in the same way termnals can be opened.
-These may be more convenient for those working with graphical outputs, as shown here where one is used to run `manke_plot.py` in the example Binder:
+As mentioned Binder is well integrated with Jupyter notebooks which can be opened by clicking on "New" and then under "Notebook" in the same way terminals can be opened.
+These may be more convenient for those working with graphical outputs, as shown here where one is used to run `make_plot.py` in the example Binder:

 ![binder_notebook](../figures/binder_notebook.png)

+<a name="Disambiguation"></a>
 ### Disambiguation

 In this section there are a number of related terms, which will be outlined here for clarity:

 - Binder: A sharable version of a project that can be viewed and interacted within a reproducible computational environment via a web browser.
 - BinderHub: A service which generates Binders.
 Anyone can build a BinderHub if they so wish.
-An example or a reason somone may wish to do so is if they want to make a binder of a project which involves confidential files, and thus cannot be made public.
+An example or a reason someone may wish to do so is if they want to make a binder of a project which involves confidential files, and thus cannot be made public.
 - [mybinder.org](https://mybinder.org): A public and free BinderHub.
 Because it is public you should not use it if your project requires any personal or sensitive information (such as passwords)
 - Binderize: To make a Binder of a project.

 ### Creating a binder for your project

-Creating a Binderized version of your project involves three key steps which will be explained in this section:
+Creating a Binderized version of a project involves three key steps which will be explained in this section:

-1. Specify your computational environment
+1. Specify the computational environment
-2. Put your code somewhere publicly available (we will describe how to do this with GitHub)
+2. Put the project files somewhere publicly available (we will describe how to do this with GitHub)
-3. Generate a link to a Binder of your project
+3. Generate a link to a Binder of the project

 For a list of sample repositories for use with Binder, see the [Sample Binder Repositories](https://mybinder.readthedocs.io/en/latest/sample_repos.html) page.

 #### Step 1: Specify your computational environment

-If a project contains no file specifying the computational environment when a Binder is generated the environment will be the Binder default environment, (containing python 3.6) which may or may not be suitable for your project.
-However if you do contain a configuration file for your environment then the Binder will be generated with the specified environment.
+If a project contains no file specifying the computational environment when a Binder is generated the environment will be the Binder default environment, (containing python 3.6) which may or may not be suitable for the project.
+However if it does contain a configuration file for the environment then the Binder will be generated with the specified environment.
 A full list of such files binder accepts with examples can be found [here](https://mybinder.readthedocs.io/en/latest/config_files.html), but here are some of the key ones, some of which are language-specific:

 - environment.yml
 - apt.txt